bufferapp/android-guidelines/project_style_guidelines.md

 | Progress   | progress_ | progress_circle_purple |
 | Divider    | divider_  | divider_grey           |

 This convention again helps to group similar items within Android Studio.
-It also makes it clear as to what the item is used for - for example, naming a resource button_cancel could mean anything!
-Is this a selector resource or a rounded button background.
+It also makes it clear as to what the item is used for.
+For example, naming a resource button_cancel could mean anything!
+Is this a selector resource or a rounded button background?
 Correct naming helps to clear any ambiguity that may arise.

 When creating selector state resources, they should be named using the corresponding suffix: